Expert interview: “You should have the right people around you to manage your business’s tax affairs”

 Unfortunately, there is no one-size-fits-all solution.
 The most appropriate form must be chosen on a case-by-case basis after an analysis.
 It is better to get expert help when setting out.

-Once you have the permits/accreditation needed to run your business, and draft articles of association for your sàrl, the company will be incorporated in the presence of a notary.
-The stamp duty will be paid to the Land Registration and Estates Department (AED) when the notarised deed is registered.
+Once you have the permits/accreditation needed to run your business, and draft articles of association for your SARL, the company will be incorporated in the presence of a notary.
+The stamp duty will be paid to the Land Registration Duties, Estates and VAT Authority (AED) when the notarised deed is registered.

 In general, once registered, the Luxembourg tax authorities (ACD) send the start-up an information letter directly, showing the case number and relevant tax office.
 Failing this, the company is required to contact the ACD itself.
 This letter may be accompanied by an opening declaration (or initial declaration) to be completed by the start-up.
 On the basis of this questionnaire, the relevant tax office may set quarterly prepayments of income tax, business tax and wealth tax, if applicable.